Marco-Puig/ChiselEngine/README.md

 - **Hierarchical Transforms**: Parent-child relationships for complex objects.
 - **Uniform Interaction**: An `Animator` can drive any `Node`, regardless of what it is.

+### Lua-First Game Development
+The engine runtime is native C++, but game-specific scene setup and gameplay live in the top-level `game/` project folder.
+Developers normally edit `game/game.lua` rather than changing the engine's `Game` C++ plumbing.
+This keeps the engine reusable while making iteration on a game script fast.

 ### VR-First Workflow
 VR development is traditionally slow because of the "Headset Cycle" (Put on headset $\rightarrow$ Test $\rightarrow$ Take off headset $\rightarrow$ Fix code).
 ChiselEngine breaks this with **VR Simulation Mode**, allowing developers to test movements and logic in a desktop window before deploying to hardware.